farukh-dm/springboot-microservice-demo/README.md

       1. Respond with error
       2. Respond with some default response (Recommended)
       3. Cache previous responses & use them, if applicable.

+    Circuit Breaker Pattern:
+      When to break circuit | What to do when circuit breaks | When to resume requests